 Step 2: Choose Format > TIFF

-This lets Photoshop know which particular file format dialogue box to bring up in the next step so that you can specify exactly how to save the file.
+This lets Photoshop know which particular file format dialogue box to bring up in the next step so that you can specify exactly how you want Photoshop to save the file.

 Step 3: Choose the TIFF File Options

 Select the following parameters on the TIFF Options dialogue box: LZW, Interleaved, either IMB PC or Macintosh and ZIP.

 These specific setting parameters will ensure that your file is saved in a way that is as small as possible whilst still retaining all the layers and the complex lossless image information in your file.

 Lossless image information means that every time you save and re-save the file in .TIF format the clarity and integrity of the image will be retained.
 In fact, resaving a .TIF in another one of the lossless file formats, for example in .PNG format, will also retain the image’s clarity and integrity.

 You have just saved your first size optimised file in .TIF format.